When and How to Use an Independent Consulting Marketplace

 2. Identify a consultant with the right experience based on your needs.

-One of the benefits of an independent consulting platform is that there are thousands of experts to choose from.
+One of the benefits of an independent consulting platform is that there are thousands of experienced business professionals to choose from.
 Because of the number of options available, it’s important to know what type of consultant and work experience you’re looking for.
-Think about whether you want someone who served as a consultant for a large firm, or if you’d prefer someone who came to consulting after years working in the industry and earning on-the-job experience as both backgrounds offer different benefits.
+Think about whether you want someone who served as a consultant for a large firm, or if you’d prefer someone who came to consulting after years working in the industry and earning on-the-job experience (or vice versa), as both backgrounds offer different benefits.

 3. Establish the duration of your engagement.